hikeventures/hikeventures.github.io/_posts/articles/ideas/2016-08-18-backpacking-gift-ideas-her-49.markdown

 ---
 layout: post
-title: The best camping and backpacking gift ideas for her under 50 USD
+title: The best camping and backpacking gift ideas for her under 50 USD for 2017
 description: Camping gift ideas which probably every women would like to have.
 date: 2016-08-19 07:30:00
 category: reviews